vbaconnet-ledger/developer-portal/_docs/nano-app/ui-flow-video.md

 ## Video

+Please create your video using the example given.

+<video controls width="395" style="float:right" muted preload='none' poster='../images/ledger-submission.png'><source src="../../videos/ledger-submission.mp4" type='video/mp4'></video><br>

-On the video demo you must:
+On the video demo you must show how to:
 - Verify a public address on the Ledger device
 - Display the transaction information before allowing the signature
 - Reject a transaction on the Ledger device